tholonia/iching_cli/book/intro/content/iching_intro.md

 ## A Comprehensive Integration

 This book serves as the foreword and introduction to The Tholonic I Ching, but it is published separately because it is far more than a standard introduction.
-Instead of a brief preface, this book provides a comprehensive overview of two complex models, requiring special explanations; hence its 100+ pages.
+Instead of a brief preface, this book attempts to provide a comprehensive overview of two complex models, requiring special explanations; hence its many pages.
+I say “attempt” because, in truth, this book is a more of collection of the notes and research developed in my attempts to prove, or disprove, the fundamental premises of the Tholonic Model, but presented in a more coherent, presentable manner.

 Including this material within The Tholonic I Ching would make the book overly cumbersome, adding significant bulk to its already 550 pages.
 More importantly, this extended introduction would disrupt the book’s aesthetic balance and detract from the reading experience.
 Additionally, most readers of The Tholonic I Ching may not require or be interested in such an in-depth explanation, making its inclusion unnecessary.